BlinkID/blinkid-android/README.md

 This method pauses the scanning loop, but keeps both camera and native library initialized.
 This method is called internally when scan completes before `onScanningDone` is called.

 ##### `resumeScanning()`
 With this method you can resume the paused scanning loop.
+This method implicitly calls `resetRecognitionState()`.

+##### `resumeScanningWithoutStateReset()`
+With this method you can resume the paused scanning loop without resetting recognition state.
+Be aware that after resuming, old recognition state might be reused for boosting recognition result.
+This may not be always a desired behaviour.

+##### `resetRecognitionState()`
+With this method you can reset internal recognition state.
+State is usually kept to improve recognition quality over time, but without resetting recognition state sometimes you might get poorer results (for example if you scan one object and then another without resetting state you might end up with result that contains properties from both scanned objects).

 ##### `addChildView(View, boolean)`
 With this method you can add your own view on top of `RecognizerView`. `RecognizerView` will ensure that your view will be layouted exactly above camera preview surface (which can be letterboxed if aspect ratio of camera preview size does not match the aspect ratio of `RecognizerView` and camera aspect mode is set to `ASPECT_FIT`).
 Boolean parameter defines whether your view should be rotated with device orientation changes.
 The rotation is independent of host activity's orientation changes and allowed orientations will be determined from [OrientationAllowedListener](javadoc/com/microblink/view/OrientationAllowedListener.html).
 See also [Scan activity's orientation](#scanOrientation) for more information why you should rotate your views independently of activity.